modlfo/VultModules/content/Debriatus.md

 image ="../images/Debriatus.png"
 +++

 Debriatus is a chain of distortion effects that can be controlled with CV.
-Debriatus contains:

-- Wave Folder
-- Bit Crushing
-- Asymetric Distortion
-- Saturation
+A little bit of all the effect can turn a boring sine wave into a wave full of character.

+## Documentation

+- **Fold**: in this mode transforms the input signal by "folding" it within a defined threshold.
+It provides a sound that resembles adding extra harmonics to the signal.
+- **Crush**: Bit crusher.
+Reduces the number of bits used to represent the signal.
+It provides a sound that resembles low-fi digital equipment.
+- **Distort**: performs asymetric clipping of the signal.
+- **Saturate**: performs hard clipping of the singla.

 ## Videos